ChristianCornelis/Forum-Messaging-System/a4/readme.txt

 *****************
 -If the user tries to post to a stream or view a stream that they do not belong to, or if there are no streams in existence yet, appropriate messages will be displayed as this happens.
 -On any page, the 'Return' button will take the user to the main menu, and the 'Logout' button will take them to the login screen
+-The maximum query length is 10000 characters.
+	-However, an odd limitation is in place for single quotes: If a query contains 2000 single quotes, in can only be 8000 characters in length.
+-The table that contains the users, the streams they have access to, and the number of posts they have read may be referred to as either the authors or users table.
 -Usernames can contain spaces for all programs, but streams CAN NOT -Both usernames and streams CAN NOT contain single quotes (apostrophes -> ') -If a post contains an apostrophe it will be sanitized so that it does not cause a mySQL error